The aquarium of sound

 The shape of dread

-Spall 005: From the tetrapod to the lattice
+From the tetrapod to the lattice

 The world is made of shapes.
 Most serve without asking for attention.
 They fit our hands, our bodies, our sense of what belongs.
-Some are tools of comfort, some of harm, but all speak, in their way, our language of form.
+Some are tools of comfort, some of harm, but many speak, in their way, our language of form.

 And then there are the shapes that don’t.
 Some feel wrong the moment we